 Feel free to adjust the level of cayenne to suit your tastes, but I will say that I always end up wishing I’d added more.
 You could even leave it out if you prefer not to have any heat at all.

-Be sure to save this recipe for Spiced Candied Almonds to your favorite Pinterest board for later.
+Be sure to save this recipe for Spiced Candied Nuts to your favorite Pinterest board for later.

-Here’s what you’ll need to make Spiced Candied Almonds
+Here’s what you’ll need to make Spiced Candied Nuts

 - Egg whites